 Day 5: Today we will venture a little farther from Jerusalem with a drive to Jericho to view the Old City and the Mount of Temptation (Matt.
 4:8-11).
 While in Jericho we will also see Zacchaeus' tree (Luke 19:1-10).
 Then we will leave Jericho and proceed to Qumran, the ruins of the ancient Essene settlement, in whose nearby caves the Dead Sea Scrolls were discovered.
 We will take the cable-car to the top of Masada - the scene of the epic stand by the Jewish Rebels at the end of the Great Revolt against Rome nearly 2,000 years ago.
 Our final stop before returning to Jerusalem will be the Dead Sea.
 It is the lowest place on earth and with almost 35% salinity, you will be buoyed up to enjoy a relaxing float if you choose to go in the water, so bring a swimming suit or change of clothes.
-We will stay overnight after another delicious dinner that includes red and white wine in Jerusalem.
+We will stay overnight after another delicious dinner in Jerusalem.

 Day 7: After breakfast we will check out of the hotel and travel at a slow pace to the Jordan River.
 There we will go to the Public Place of Baptism where you will have an opportunity to renew your Baptismal vows if desired.
-We will arrive in Galilee and get checked into the hotel, followed by dinner with red and white wine and time to relax before turning in for the night.
+We will arrive in Galilee and get checked into the hotel, followed by dinner and time to relax before turning in for the night.